 The unit sounds perfectly decent for the price, the effects are pretty good, and the headphones volume was OK for a USB controller; if you’re using it in a very loud environment, though, definitely make sure you’re using decent closed-back headphones with it.
 Output level was again fine from the RCAs, certainly comparable to similar units at this price point.
 The microphone doesn’t feed anywhere near the software, it simply going to the master outputs, so that’s pretty rudimentary (but again, usual at this price point).
 That means no feeding the mic through a spare software channel, adding FX to it etc.

 Taken together, the FirstMix Pro with CrossDJ LE is great value for the price.
 The controller’s only big flaw is the lack of true dual-action mode on the jogwheels, but it just necessitates a change in the workflow if you want to use it for scratching, and it’s not a deal-breaker (note again: Gemini says this is a one-off thing, but buyer beware).
 Apart from that, it’s pretty good; it’s got many of the strengths and weaknesses of any controller at this price point.

 Weaknesses?
-Lack of overall controls means there’s much on the software the unit doesn’t even attempt to control; size of some controls means fine degrees of adjustment aren’t possible, something particularly noticeable with the pitch faders; and the overall built-to-budget feel means it won’t stand up to a hammering.
-Oh and input / output options are stripped back to the basics.
+Lack of overall controls means there’s much on the software the unit doesn’t even attempt to control; size of some controls means fine degrees of adjustment isn’t possible, something particularly noticeable with the pitch faders, and the overall built-to-budget feel means it won’t stand up to a hammering.
+Oh, and input/output options are stripped back to the basics.